Finiteness of the number of irreducible $\lambda$-quiddities over a finite commutative and unitary ring: Definitions and preliminary results

 \subsection{Preliminary results}

-The aim of this subpart is to collect several results which will be useful in the next section.
-We begin by considering the solutions of \eqref{p} of small size (see for example \cite{M3} section 3.1) :
+The aim of this subsection is to collect several results which will be useful in the next section.
+We begin by considering the solutions of \eqref{p} of small size (see for example \cite{M3} Section 3.1) :